George Stafford-Jerningham, 8th Baron Stafford: Personal life

 The couple lived at Haughley Hall until 1809 when he inherited his father's title and estate.
 They moved to the Jerningham family seat of Costessey Hall and lived there for the rest of their lives.
 Haughley Hall was sold to William Crawford in about 1816.
 From 1826 to 1836, J. C. Buckler built a Gothic castle at Costessey for Lord Stafford which was several times larger than the original Tudor hall.

-After Frances' death in 1832, he married Elizabeth Caton (1790–1862), second daughter Richard Caton and Mary Carroll Caton (a daughter of Charles Carroll of Carrollton), on 26 May 1836.
+After Frances' death in 1832, he married Elizabeth Caton (1790–1862), second daughter of Richard Caton and Mary Carroll Caton (a daughter of Charles Carroll of Carrollton), on 26 May 1836.
 One of her sisters, Marianne, was the second wife of Richard Wellesley, 1st Marquess Wellesley.
 Another, Louisa, was the wife of Sir Felton Hervey-Bathurst, 1st Baronet and, after his death, Francis D'Arcy-Osborne, 7th Duke of Leeds.
-The youngest was Emily Caton, wife of John McTavish, the Scottish born British Consul at Baltimore.
+The youngest was Emily Caton, wife of John McTavish, the Scottish-born British Consul at Baltimore.

 Lord Stafford died on 4 October 1851 and was buried at Cossey, Norfolk.
 He was succeeded in the baronetcy and barony by his eldest son, Henry.
 Lady Stafford died eleven years later on 29 October 1862.